shapeshiftingrabbits/godot-4-project-template/README.md

 ## GitHub Action Workflows

-### Intentions
+### Intentions and processes

-- Be able to test builds before merging code changes to `main`
+- We want to be able to test builds before merging code changes to `main`
-  - Create artifacts for each platform when creating a PR
+  - We generate downloadable artifacts when creating a PR
-  - Create further artifacts for further pushes to the PR
+  - We generate further artifacts for further changes in the PR
-- Be able to test builds after merging code changes to `main`
+- We want to be able to test builds after merging code changes to `main`
+  - We this ability call this 'QA'
-  - Create artifacts after merging to `main`
+  - We generate downloadable artifacts after merging to `main`, with debug mode on
-  - Tag merge commits with build job number to be able to track job that holds artifacts
+  - We tag commits to `main` with the 'QA' build job number, so we are able to reference a commit back to a specific 'QA' build job and its specific artifacts
-- Be able to release game from commits on `main` we are happy with
+- We want to be able to release the game from specific commits on `main` we are happy with
-  1. Tag commit with public version number (manual)
+  1. We manually publish a GitHub release with a new version number
-  2. Create artifacts for each platform (with debug mode off)
+     - This version number will be publicly visible
+     - The version number progression does not necessarily follow semantic versioning
+  1. We generate artifacts, with debug mode off
-  3. Upload artifacts to Itch.io
+  1. We upload the artifacts to Itch.io
-  4. Tag merge commits with build job number to be able to track job that generated and uploaded artifact
+  1. We tag the commit used to create the release with the 'Release' build job number, so we are able to reference a commit back to a specific 'Release' build job and its specific artifacts

 ### Diagram